PRIMARY CATEGORY → WINDOWS PRIVESC • WINDOWS CREDENTIAL HUNTING

 The current user does not have any sensitive privileges and is not member of any interesting group

-So we continue searching throughout the system to see if we anything can help us to privesc, until we find an XML file that contains a PSCredential object
+So we continue searching throughout the system to see if anything can help us to achieve privesc, until we find an XML file that contains a PSCredential object

 This file appears to be the result of running the Export-CLIXML cmdlet, which exports a PSCredential object to an XML file